Abzraja/extract-transform-load-group-project/README.md

 * [PgAdmin](https://www.pgadmin.org/)<a id="pgadmin"></a>
 * [QuickDBD](https://www.quickdatabasediagrams.com/)<a id="quickdbd"></a>

-You will need to create a Database called "alcohol_vs" (without the quotes)
+Using pgAdmin, You will need to create a PostgreSQL Database called "alcohol_vs" (without the quotes).

 ## Team - Roles<a id="team"></a>